Durban

 1. Costs

-University of Calgary students participating in this exchange pay not only tuition & fees to the University of Calgary, but also residence (approximately $3100/semester) and meal plan (approximately $1900/semester) fees.
+University of Calgary students participating in this exchange pay not only tuition & fees to the University of Calgary, but also residence (approximately $3100/semester) and meal plan (approximately $1900/semester).
 In turn, they do not have to pay for on-campus housing while at UKZN and they will receive a meal stipend from UKZN to cover the cost of food during the semester.
-Other expenses are paid directly to the service provider.
-Also, remember to include things like visas, insurance, vaccinations etc in your budget planning.

 2. Funding

-Since you remain a degree seeking student at UCalgary while on exchange you remain eligible for any awards and scholarships you are eligible to receive from the university as well as student loans.
+Did you know that you can take your UCalgary funding with you on exchange?
+Since you remain a degree-seeking student at UCalgary while studying abroad, you remain eligible for any awards and scholarships you are otherwise eligible to receive from the university, as well as student loans.

-Our office administers several awards, including the Global Access Fund (based on a funding-first model where students apply prior to committing to a global learning program) and the Global Learning Award (students apply after being accepted to a global learnng program; the amount varies year-to-year as the money is split among chosen recipients).
+Our office administers several awards, including the Global Access Fund and the Global Learning Award.
 Students may only receive these awards once.
 Please see the funding page, linked below, for more information.

-Students are housed in one of the self-catered on-campus Halls of Residence
+Students are housed in one of the self-catered on-campus Halls of Residence.

 This exchange is open to regular, full-time students in any faculty at UCalgary, who have completed at least 1 full year (10 courses) at the post-secondary level, with a minimum cumulative GPA of 2.7 (B-).